Montréal’s best hidden patios and urban oasis spots for summer

 Perched atop the Honeyrose Hotel in an exotically lush, jungle-like setting, you can enjoy an urban view of the Quartier des spectacles with Mediterranean-inspired cuisine.

 When it comes to a rooftop patio, this is one of our favs.
-From now until the opening of the SAT's next restaurant - Pavillon - this large, spacious and lively terrace invites you to drink in Montréal’s summer vibe thanks to a selection of beers, wines and cocktails accompanied by a small, but mighty, menu.
-Refreshing!
+This large, spacious and lively terrace – think urban jungle atop the Quartier des spectacles - invites you to drink in Montréal’s summer vibe thanks to a selection of beers, wines and cocktails accompanied by a small, but mighty menu created by Ched Catherine Lépine-Lafrance.

 This Asian bar and terrasse is one of the Village’s best-kept secrets.
 Grab a seat in the luxurious patio—which even has a small pond—and order one of their inventive Asian cocktails.